Guillermo Lasso: Early life

-Lasso was born in Guayaquil to a middle-class family in the Orellana neighborhood.
+Lasso was born in the Orellana neighborhood of Guayaquil to a middle-class family.
 His parents were Enrique Lasso Alvarado and Nora Mendoza.
 Lasso has ten siblings and his family lived with financial hardships.
-At age 15, Lasso would work to earn sufficient money to pay for his baccalaureate service at Colegio La Salle High School.
+At age 15, Lasso worked to earn sufficient money to pay for his baccalaureate service at Colegio La Salle High School.
 After graduating from high school, he entered the Pontifical Catholic University of Ecuador in Quito to study economics but left without a degree.

 In 1970, Lasso began working part-time at the Guayaquil Stock Exchange and later worked as a collection agency assistant at Casa Möeller Martínez.
 In 1972, he started working at the financial company Cofiec and then at Finansa in Quito.
 His first company was Constructora Alfa y Omega, founded with his older brother Enrique Lasso in 1978, when he was 23 years old.

-In 1977, Lasso met María de Lourdes Alcívar, whom he would marry in 1980.
+In 1977, Lasso met María de Lourdes Alcívar, whom he married in 1980.
 They have five children: María de Lourdes, Juan, Guillermo Enrique, Santiago and María de las Mercedes.

 Business career

 During the 1990s, Lasso was named the head of operations in Ecuador for Coca-Cola, following the local bankruptcy of the company in that region.
 In this role, Lasso was tasked with restructuring the company and bringing it back to financial health.
-He has since sat on the boards of directors for both Coca-Cola and Mavesa, and also served as chairman of the board of directors of the Guayas Transit Commission as well as being a member of the Board of Directors of the Andean Development Corporation.
+He has since sat on the boards of directors for both Coca-Cola and Mavesa, and also was chairman of the board of directors of the Guayas Transit Commission as well as being a member of the Board of Directors of CAF – Development Bank of Latin America and the Caribbean.

 In 1994 Lasso became the CEO of Banco Guayaquil.
+His brother-in-law Danilo Carrera Drouet previously was CEO of Banco Guayaquil from 1983 to 1984.
 As a part of his tenure, he founded the Bancos del Barrio program, a community banking initiative that brought in local shopkeepers as economic partners with the bank in planning and strategy.
 The program was cited by the Inter-American Development Bank as an advancement in grassroots banking penetration strategy.
 He resigned from his post as Executive President in 2012.
-Lasso is also the founder of the Fundacion del Barrio.
+Lasso is, through a trust named with his initials, GLM, the largest shareholder in Banco de Guayaquil, where he was executive president for more than 20 years.
+He is also the founder of the Fundación del Barrio.

-In March 2020, Lasso created the humanitarian initiative Saving Lives which was an initiative against the COVID-19 pandemic and raised 8 million dollars to help purchase medical supplies and equipment to the Ecuadorian Health System.
+In March 2020, Lasso created the humanitarian initiative Saving Lives which was an initiative against the COVID-19 pandemic and raised US$8 million to help purchase medical supplies and equipment for the Ecuadorian Health System.